-- 1. Determine the failed fan. - Press the release tab on the top and bottom of the fan and pull it away from rear of the node.
+- 1. Determine the location of the failed fan. - Press the release tab on the top and bottom of the fan and pull it away from rear of the Chassis.

 Installing a Rear Exhaust Fan

 - Press the release tab on the top and bottom of the fan and insert it into the open fan bay. - 2.
 Push the fan into the bay until it clicks into the locked position.